igor11191708/bluetooth-law-energy-swift/README.md

 ## SwiftUI example

-For a complete example of using `BluetoothLEManager` in a SwiftUI application, please follow the [Example Project](https://example.com/repo).
+For a complete example of using `BluetoothLEManager` in a SwiftUI application, please follow the link [swiftui example](https://github.com/The-Igor/bluetooth-law-energy_example).

 ## Supported Platforms